Articles home page

 Now, these are examples of translation differences.
 The other issue is that of manuscript basis.

 By the mid-20th century, some 5600-5800 original Greek manuscripts of the New Testament were accumulated, in addition to many works of early "church fathers" who quoted them, and other sources.
 The manuscripts are all in 99.5% agreement.
-No major, or even minor, doctrine of the New Testament is affected when you read the whole thing, even taking into account the discrepancies.
-A discrepancy concerning one verse is made moot by a multitude of other verses and passages about it for which there is no discrepancy.
-The ever so slight discrepancies found between these manuscripts (the "0.5%," so to speak), gave rise to a whole new era of "textual criticism," where scholars would debate about which rendering of any particular discrepancy, or which manuscript as a whole, was more likely to be the original that was written by the original, inspired authors.
+No major, or even minor, doctrine of the New Testament is affected when you read the whole thing, even taking into account the variations.
+A variation concerning one verse is made moot by a multitude of other verses and passages about it for which there is no variation.
+The ever so slight variations found between these manuscripts (the "0.5%," so to speak), gave rise to a whole new era of "textual criticism," where scholars would debate about which rendering of any particular variation, or which manuscript as a whole, was more likely to be the original that was written by the original, inspired authors.

-KJV-only advocates embrace the manuscripts used during the 1500's, which still represent the "majority manuscripts," and they decry the manuscripts of modern "textual criticism," which tend to favor a smaller minority of "older" manuscripts; the KJV-only camp labels these as corrupt and even demonizes them, as well as all translations based on them, and the translators, creating a conspiracy theory about how the devil is inspiring all modern translators to corrupt the true Word of God, which they insist can only be found in the KJV.
+KJV-only activists label whatever manuscripts most modern translations use as corrupt and even demonize them, as well as all translations based on them, and the translators, creating a conspiracy theory about how the devil is inspiring all modern translators to corrupt the true Word of God, which they insist can only be found in the KJV.

 Matt 17:21 (KJV) "Howbeit this kind goeth not out but by prayer and fasting"